Unix like smart recursive file/folder copy function for PHP

 /**

-* Copy file or folder from source to destination, it can do
+* Copies file or folder from source to destination, it can also do

-* It recursively creates the dest file or directory path if there weren't exists
+* recursive copy by recursively creating the dest file or directory path if it wasn't exist

 * - Src:/home/test/file.txt ,Dst:/home/test/b ,Result:/home/test/b -> If source was file copy file.txt name with b as name to destination